Berni2490/latenode-docs-test/docs/index.md

 # Welcome to the Latenode Documentation

-Welcome to the official documentation of Latenode, an open low-code tool that helps you to create automations and AI Agents with ease.
+Welcome to the official documentation of Latenode, an open low-code tool that helps you to create automations and AI agents with ease.

-If you are new to this documentation, we recommend that you read the [Organization of the documentation][organization] section to get an overview of what this documentation offers.
+If you're new to this documentation, we recommend reading the [Organization of the documentation][organization] section to get an overview of what this documentation offers.

 The table of contents in the top menu should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top-right corner.